 "Women tend to take care of inheritance issues while men are more likely to be in charge of retirement provision."

-Désirée von Michaelis deals with questions about inheritance and retirement provision on a daily basis – topics many people would prefer not to talk about.
-In an interview she explains why it's an advantage to look into these issues as early as possible.
+Désirée von Michaelis deals with questions about inheritance and retirement provision on a daily basis – topics that are closing in under the influence of COVID-19, although many people would prefer to avoid them.
+In an interview, she explains why it is advantageous to look into these issues as early as possible.

 Your job involves dealing with matters relating to retirement provision and inheritance issues.
 When do people start thinking about old age and their own mortality?